 Your ID fraud protection champion

-This is the so-called 1-block concept: all features, secure element and ID document holder data are integrated in such a way that they protect each other from any fraud attempt.
+This is the so-called 1-block concept: all features, secure elements, and ID document holder data are integrated so that they protect each other from any fraud attempt.

 Yes, it's true.

 Any attempt to change the photo destroys a portion of the printed features.
 The same is true for attempts to separate the document surface and the laser-engraved layer.

 Any alteration of the document requires the front side or back side plastic layer grinding before modifying the personalized data and recombining the ID document using material from a second identical document.
 This requires a highly sophisticated process, and evidence of tampering is usually visible.